Operation and characterization of a windowless gas jet target in high-intensity electron beams: Operation of the gas jet target

 Figure~\ref{fig:RateVsFlow} shows the measured scattering rates for a gas flow rate between $q_V = \unit[50]{l_n/h}$ and $\unit[2200]{l_n/h}$ during the electron beam studies.
 While the rate of the reaction of interest, elastic \mbox{e-p} scattering, is proportional to the gas flow rate, the rate of background related events is almost constant up to $q_V \approx \unit[1800]{l_n/h}$.
 The nature of the background is studied in detail in Sect.~\ref{sec:Background}.
 Its major contributions are scattering events of electrons off the nozzle and the catcher.
 The handling of the data requires a background subtraction, and the related systematic uncertainty scales with the fraction of background to signal events.
 This makes a high gas flow rate highly desirable.
 However, with increasing flow rate, the gas pressure increases as seen in the figure.

 The applicable flow rate is limited by the residual pressure inside the scattering chamber.
 One limiting value is $p \approx \unit[0.5]{mbar}$, the maximum for the attached turbomolecular pump, another is $\unit[1]{mbar}$, the maximum for the backflow of target gas into the beamline towards the accelerator.
 For most of the studies with the electron beam, the gas jet target was operated at $q_V = \unit[1200]{l_n/h}$ without the booster stage and with a residual pressure inside the scattering chamber of $p\approx \unit[0.2]{mbar}$.
 Optimization of the pumping power as well as the scattering chamber, nozzle and catcher geometries should make it possible to operate the gas jet target at $q_V = \unit[2400]{l_n/h}$ with a lower residual pressure in the future.
+With the experience gained at the A1 spectrometer setup, the conditions for the MAGIX setup could be extrapolated and a vacuum system with eight smaller pumps was designed, which features a better characteristic at high pressure and will - according to calculations based on the pumping speed curves provided by the manufacturers - allow to improve the residual pressure inside the scattering chamber by one order of magnitude.